CEREBELLUM – 3

 These are the three thin, pink bands inside the organ.
 One of these bands is under the lower bar of the drawn square.

 The white matter is highlighted in white when you hover the cursor over or click on the lower image.
-Note in the larger figure that the white matter has many fibers, as it is the location through which numerous axons pass.
-In addition, there are nuclei ofglial cells.
+In the larger figure Note that the white matter has many fibers.
+This is because the large amount of nervous fabers., as it is the location through which numerous axons pass.
+In addition, the white matterhas many nuclei of glial cells.

 The upper remainder of the larger figure is gray matter, highlighted in blue after clicking or hovering the cursor over it.
 Many neuronal and glial cell nuclei can be observed.